Applications for all tracks are only accepted through ERAS. All positions are only offered through the National Residency Matching Program (NRMP).

 - Although specific minimum USMLE scores are not required for the residency program, it is highly desirable to have USMLE scores over 225 (step 1) and 235 (step 2) for all applicants.
 Applicants who have failed any USMLE step will not be granted interviews.

 If you are an Osteopathic Medical Student, we require USMLE Step 1 scores to be considered for an interview.
-USMLE Step 2 scores should be submitted no later than February 1.
+USMLE Step 2 scores must transmitted to ERAS no later than February 1.
 COMLEX alone does not meet this requirement.

 For applicants with questions about disabilities and similar issues, please see the GME Technical Standards Policy.